tno-terminology-design/tev2-specifications/docs/terms/mrg-import.md

 glossaryTerm: MRG Import (Tool)
 glossaryText: "is a tool in the [TEv2](@) toolbox that is run within a particular [scope](@) for the purpose of obtaining [MRGs](@) from other [scopes](@), as specified in the [scope's](@) [SAF](@), and putting them in the [scope's](@) [glossarydir](@)."
 grouptags: [ "glossary-entries", "terminology-management-tools" ]
-formPhrases: [ "mrg-import", "mrg-importer", mrg-import-tool, mrg-importer-tool ]
+formPhrases: [ "mrg-import", "mrg-importer", "mrg-import-tool", "mrg-importer-tool" ]
 # Curation status
 status: proposed
 created: 20230731